Eredrim/pvparena/doc/goals/physicalflags.md

 <br>

 To set a flag, use `/pa <arenaname> flag set <teamname>`.
 It enables block selection.
-Just left click on your flag block.
-Clicked block must have same type as defined in your config.
-However nothing will happen.
+Just left-click on your flag block.
+All flag blocks must have same type.

 > 🚩 **One more thing:**
 You can activate a special "touchdown" way of playing.
 Set a flag called "touchdown", it will be BLACK ingame.